Confederate States of America: Civil liberties

 The Confederacy actively used the army to arrest people suspected of loyalty to the United States.
-Historian Mark Neely found 4,108 names of men arrested and estimated a much larger total.
+Historian Mark E. Neely Jr. found 4,108 names of men arrested and estimated a much larger total.
 The Confederacy arrested pro-Union civilians in the South at about the same rate as the Union arrested pro-Confederate civilians in the North.
 Neely argues:

 The Confederate citizen was not any freer than the Union citizen – and perhaps no less likely to be arrested by military authorities.
 In fact, the Confederate citizen may have been in some ways less free than his Northern counterpart.
 For example, freedom to travel within the Confederate states was severely limited by a domestic passport system.

 Economy

 Slaves

 Across the South, widespread rumors predicted the slaves were planning insurrection, causing panic.
 Patrols were stepped up.
 The slaves did become increasingly independent and resistant to punishment, but historians agree there were no insurrections.
 Many slaves became spies for the North, and large numbers ran away to federal lines.

-According to the 1860 United States census, about 31% of free households in the eleven states that would join the Confederacy owned slaves.
+According to the 1860 United States census, about 31% of free households in the 11 states that would join the Confederacy owned slaves.
 The 11 states that seceded had the highest percentage of slaves as a proportion of their population, representing 39% of their total population.
 The proportions ranged from a majority in South Carolina (57.2%) and Mississippi (55.2%) to about a quarter in Tennessee (24.8%).

 Lincoln's Emancipation Proclamation on January 1, 1863, legally freed three million slaves in designated areas of the Confederacy.
 The long-term effect was that the Confederacy could not preserve the institution of slavery and lost the use of the core element of its plantation labor force.
 Over 200,000 freed slaves were hired by the federal army as teamsters, cooks, launderers and laborers, and eventually as soldiers.
 Plantation owners, realizing that emancipation would destroy their economic system, sometimes moved their slaves as far as possible out of reach of the Union army.

 Though the concept was promoted within certain circles of the Union hierarchy during and immediately following the war, no program of reparations for freed slaves was ever attempted.
 Unlike other Western countries, such as Britain and France, the U.S. government never paid compensation to Southern slave owners for their "lost property".
 The only place compensated emancipation was carried out was the District of Columbia.